 Exercise and Activity

-The Coton is often content with being lazy and curling up next to you, but he does enjoy and can use exercise and activity.
+being lazy and curling up next to you, but he does enjoy and can use exercise and activity.
 The Coton used to run alongside his master on horseback and has often been well-regarded for his stamina and durability.
 Cotons may look like frou frou dogs, but they can walk over various terrain, love an expedition on a wooded trail, will welcome a long walk, or a hearty, fast paced activity like Agility or just a rousing game of fetch or chase.
 Cotons have good speed, especially for their size, and can jump well for their size also.

 As with many dogs, a good exercise routine can help keep excess energy away, help give them a more fulfilling day, and satisfy an instinctive need to wander, explore, and leave “pee-mail”.
 In addition, regular outings can give them more opportunities for socialization, both with dogs and people, which can be very important if you have a Coton that’s on the shier side of the personality scale.